veggiespam/ImageLocationScanner/README.md

 	- If you have images disabled in Global Exclude URL, then the passive image scanner, like ILS, will be unable to see the images and report on privacy issues.
+* When I use Burp, nothing shows up
+	- You probably have the display filter set to hide images, uncheck the box on the filter in the Targets tab.

 # Build Requirements